varughese/nba-radial-bracket/README.md

 Update: Firebase Cloud Functions stopped working because I ran out of credit, so I switched to using GitHub actions to run a function once a day.

+Update: Decided I could just save the content to the repo

 And don't forget to trust the process.
 The Sixers are gonna win the Finals

 Update: 2 years later, still trusting the process...